This post may contain affiliate links. Please read our disclosure policy.

 How should I serve this sourdough drop biscuits recipe?

 Sourdough biscuits are versatile and can be served with butter, honey, jam, or gravy.
-They make delicious breakfast sandwiches, great dinner rolls, or accompaniments to soups or stews.
+They make delicious breakfast sandwiches, great dinner rolls, or accompaniments to soups or stews like this eggplant soup.

 Can I make these sourdough discard drop biscuits in a muffin tin?